EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 is to provide users with enjoyable walking itineraries around interesting spots in a city without having to search for hours for the best paths, and ensuring they make the most of their trips.

+TODO: add a part about the ranking system + global paths and friends paths

 - **Path recording and sharing:**
 Users can record their own paths and add points of interest, description and photos as they walk.
 They can then decide whether they want to share their recorded paths with all the users of the